 My team and I handle a lot of indecent and aggravated indecent exposure cases.
 For the last decade, more of these cases have been brought as the felony offense of aggravated indecent exposure, while the number the misdemeanor (simple) indecent exposure charges has simultaneously decreased.
 Also, and in the spirit of accuracy, it’s almost always men facing indecent exposure or aggravated indecent exposure charges (from here on, I will often refer to either or both as “IE”.)
 In this 2-part article, we’ll take a look at both offenses, and see how these cases work out in the real world.
+Let’s begin with a short video about them:

 The very fact that we see less simple indecent exposure charges and more of the aggravated variety makes a good starting point.
 Just as about everything goes up in price over time, it seems that criminal laws always get tougher.
 Criminal offenses are easy targets for politicians, because there is never any partisan divide over wanting to protect the public by cracking down on drunk drivers, flashers, or the like.
 Being tough on crime looks good on anyone’s resume, and nobody wants to be seen as “soft.”